 For the purpose of the risk assessment of the resonance stability of the HVDC convert station, the TSO shall have the right to request from the HVDC system owner the frequency dependent impedance model of the HVDC converter station at the AC side.
 Without prejudice to the Member State's rights to introduce additional requirements, the following requirements shall apply:

-the impedance model of the HVDC converter station shall be requested in the frequency range 5 Hz till 2500 Hz; the TSO has the right to extend the required applicability of the model up to 9000 Hz;
+the impedance model of the HVDC converter station shall be requested in the frequency range 5 Hz till 2500 Hz.
+Higher frequency range requirements for this model up to 9000 Hz shall be coordinated between the relevant TSO and the system owners;

 the relevant TSO together with the HVDC owner shall agree if the calculation of the impedance model of the HVDC converter station will be either numerically (using the EMT model) or analytically (using transfer function) or both.
 In the case of numerical calculation, the TSO shall specify the frequency steps where the impedance is provided.
 The number of different frequency steps shall be reasonably limited to provide acceptable results and at the same time limit the simulation effort and data storage to an acceptable amount;